NickColley/awesome-govuk-frontend/README.md

 # Awesome GOV.UK Frontend

+(Still a Work in progress, but eventually would be good to have as an 'official' [awesome list](https://github.com/sindresorhus/awesome))

 Curated list of GOV.UK related frontend ecosystem.

 Dependencies on core libraries are marked with angle brackets ([ ])